chapmancbVCU/chappy-php-starter/docs/csrf.md

 When compared to the original toggleFeaturedAction function found at (B) under the references section, this version does not contain responses to AJAX request and contains a call to perform a CSRF check.
 This ensures the toggleFeaturedAction we implemented is more secure and does not have the added complexity associated with AJAX request and additional JavaScript.

-We also use `Session:addMessage` instead of the sending messages back to the front end with a response to the AJAX request.
+We also use `flashMessage` instead of the sending messages back to the front end with a response to the AJAX request.
 Finally, we redirect the user back to the same page since we are not updating the `featured` field without reloading the page.

 We also use Forms with CSRF protection for deleting ACLs within this starter application.